 ADHS, depression and anxiety and this contributed to her getting

 disfellowshipped.
-In her videos she's quite informal.
-Hers are simple, apparently impromptu presentations.
+In her videos she's quite informal; her presentations are simple and seemingly impromptu.

 In one video she complains about "infighting" between John Cedars and